drunkwinter/Simple-YouTube-Age-Restriction-Bypass/README.md

 ## ⚡️ Introduction
 `YouTube Age Restriction Bypass` is a user-friendly tool specifically designed to help you bypass age restrictions on YouTube videos.
 Its primary objective is to ensure easy access to content that would typically be restricted due to age limitations set by YouTube.

-The main aim of this tool is to provide a seamless experience for users who come across age restricted content while watching videos on YouTube.
+The main aim of this tool is to provide a seamless experience for users who come across age-restricted content while watching videos on YouTube.
 By circumventing these restrictions, it allows you to view the content you desire without the need to verify your age or log in with a YouTube account.

 ## 🕹️ Getting started
 To begin bypassing age restrictions on YouTube videos, follow the simple steps below.